pablofdezr/telegram-file-downloader/README.md

 ## Overview

-Telegram File Downloader is a Node.js application that allows you to download files and media from Telegram channels and chats using message links.
-It supports concurrent downloads, progress tracking, and can handle large files efficiently.
+Telegram File Downloader is a robust Node.js application designed to download files and media from Telegram channels and chats using message links.
+It offers a user-friendly interface, supports concurrent downloads, provides real-time progress tracking, and efficiently handles large files.

 ## Features

-- Download files and media from Telegram using message links
+- **Versatile Download Support**: Download files from both public and private Telegram channels, as well as public broadcast channels.
-- Support for both public and private channels (with proper authentication)
+- **Concurrent Downloads**: Maximize efficiency with simultaneous downloads.
-- Concurrent downloads to maximize efficiency
+- **Real-time Progress Tracking**: Monitor download progress with live updates in the console.
-- Real-time progress tracking for each download
+- **Interactive User Interface**: Easy-to-use menu system for selecting input modes and managing downloads.
-- Pause, resume, and cancel functionality for downloads
+- **Download Management**: Pause, resume, and cancel functionality for active downloads.
-- Session management for quick reconnection
+- **Session Management**: Quick reconnection using saved sessions for subsequent runs.
-- Detailed logging with daily rotation for easy troubleshooting
+- **Advanced Logging**: Detailed logging with daily rotation for easy troubleshooting.
-- Graceful error handling and recovery
+- **Error Handling**: Graceful error management and recovery mechanisms.
-- Option to read multiple links from a text file
+- **Bulk Download Option**: Process multiple links from a text file.
-- Configurable settings through environment variables and a central config file
+- **Configurable Settings**: Customize application behavior through environment variables and a central configuration file.

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Ensure you have the following before starting:

 - Node.js (v14.0.0 or higher)
-- npm (usually comes with Node.js)
+- npm (typically bundled with Node.js)
 - A Telegram account
 - Telegram API credentials (api_id and api_hash)